johnwbyrd/bloomer/README.md

 Type any word:
 - Green circle + "OK" → Spelled correctly
 - Red X + "NOT FOUND" → Not in dictionary

-Watch the progress dots as it reads disk sectors.
-Marvel at the fact that this is happening on genuine 6502 code, on hardware from before the IBM PC existed, checking against a dictionary larger than most vintage word processors could dream of.

 ## License